7RU7H/CTFs/OS-ProvingGrounds/AuthBy/AuthBy-Writeup.md

 iconv -f ASCII -t UTF-16LE $reverseshell.txt | base64 | tr -d "\n"
 ```

 Using Powershell did not work.
-Uploaded nc.exe felt very dirty doing so.
+Uploaded nc.exe felt very dirty doing so, but worked.
 ![](ncupload.png)

+## PrivEsc

+The Privilege Escalation is about finding the right exploit for a weird server.
+It is a weird Server 2008 version that states it is both a x64 and x86 image.
 ![](livda.png)

 Uploaded JuicyPotato exploit - [decoder exploit blog](https://decoder.cloud/2022/09/21/giving-juicypotato-a-second-chance-juicypotatong/) via FTP as presumably for FTP is being used by an administrator to interact with this box so no need for smelling the juiciest of potatoes, which smell very, very bad.
 ![](juicypotato.png)

 Forgot that my arsenal was not categorised correctly and uploaded the x64 version, because I am stupid.
-So used not being able to run `systeminfo`
+So used not being able to run `systeminfo`.
+Also as previously stated it a weird version with OS name even spelt incorrectly.
 ![](systeminfo.png)

 I will use the BITS CLSID to remind myself of the exploit more than anything: